mike182uk/cart/README.md

 $newId = $cart->update('e4df90d236966195b49b0f01f5ce360a356bc76b', 'price', 959.99);
 ```

+If you try and update an item that does not exist in the cart a `InvalidArgumentException` will be thrown.

 #### Retrieve an item in the cart

 Retrieve an item from the cart by its id use the `get` method.
 If the item does not exist `null` is returned.